tjadams/Coding-Problems/README.md

 # Coding-Problems
 A repository used for development of coding ability.
 Currently, this is mainly being used to improve my knowledge of data structures, algorithms, Java, and Python.
+The bulk of this repository is contained in the README files in each folder.

 ## Folder Structure
-Each folder listed below contains source files.
+Each folder listed below contains source files and a README with many notes on the respective topic.

 * `ds-algo` - Contains coding problems involving data structures and algorithms
 * `java` - Contains common usages of Java